-The charming Turkish town of Kalkan has been on the map for a long time, but only blossomed into a sophisticated holiday resort in the past few decades.
+The charming coastal resort town of Kalkan has been on the map for a long time, but only blossomed into a sophisticated holiday resort in the past few decades.

 Kalkan was mostly inhabited by Greeks until the population exchange in 1923, resulting in a strong Ottoman-Greek influence on the architecture of the town's white-washed buildings and houses.
 Even the mosque overlooking the harbour has a Greek-feel – which makes sense because it was originally built as an Orthodox church and only converted to a mosque after World War II.